Alives/nyancat/README.md

 # Nyancat Character Device

-Nyancat rendered locally in your terminal.
+Nyancat rendered locally as a character device.

 [![Nyancat](http://i.imgur.com/VR3Ab7W.png)](http://i.imgur.com/VR3Ab7W.png)

 ## Build

-You will need to install the needed tools and libraries to build:

-First build the C application (these 2 are needed on ubuntu/debian):
+You will need to install the needed tools and libraries to build.
+First build the module (these 2 dependencies are needed on ubuntu/debian):

     sudo apt-get install linux-headers-$(uname -r) build-essential